 SALW Commissions in South East and East Europe met for the 14th time

-The 14th regional meeting of Small Arms and Light Weapons Commissions gathered representatives from Belgrade, Chisinau, Kiev, Minsk, Podgorica, Pristina, Sarajevo, Skopje, and Tirana on 12 and 13 October 2021 to share good practices and common challenges to address the illicit possession, trafficking, and misuse of firearms.
+The 14th regional meeting of Small Arms and Light Weapons Commissions gathered representatives from Belgrade, Chisinau, Kyiv, Minsk, Podgorica, Pristina, Sarajevo, Skopje, and Tirana on 12 and 13 October 2021 to share good practices and common challenges to address the illicit possession, trafficking, and misuse of firearms.

 The two-day meeting took place online and was opened by Ms. Lene L. Hove Rietveld, Policy Adviser at the European Union External Action Service, and Mr. Amer Kapetanović, Head of Political Department at the Regional Cooperation Council.